September 19, 2025

 • Strong integration with business tools you already use

-• Good free tier (3 boards) for testing
+• Good free tier (unlimited boards, 3 editable at once) for testing

 • Works for way more than just moodboarding